2025 Boston Red Sox season: Spring training

-The team's equipment departed Fenway Park on February 3, known as "Truck Day", in preparation for the their arrival in Fort Myers, Florida to begin Spring Training.
+The team's equipment departed Fenway Park on February 3, known as "Truck Day", in preparation for their arrival in Fort Myers, Florida to begin Spring Training.

 The first workout for the pitchers and catchers was held on February 12 at Fenway South, and their first full-squad workout took place on February 17, with the pitchers and catchers set to be joined by six infielders, six outfielders, and six infielder/outfielders for a total of 60 players, including 20 non-roster invitees.
 On February 19, pitcher Matt Moore was signed to a minor league contract, and invited to join the team for Spring Training on February 23.

 The Red Sox' first spring training game was an exhibition contest against the Northeastern Huskies at Fenway South on February 21, which ended in a 5–2 victory for the team.
 The team's Grapefruit League schedule ran from February 22 through March 23, during which the Red Sox compiled a 15–12 record.

 They concluded spring training with two games in Monterrey, Mexico against the Monterrey Sultanes on March 24–25, and won both games by 10–1 and 12–8 respectively.